ZhenyingZhu/StudyNotes/Shadowsocks.md

 Socks v5
 ```

-While using chrome, if proxyswitch does not work, it might caused by other extensions.
+While using chrome, if proxyswitch does not work, it might caused by other extensions like unblock Youku.